-Bi Design have worked on all of Mycare Group care homes since 2003 and have helped improve the layouts and increase the number of bedrooms to maximise the potential of the properties.
+Bi design has worked on all of Mycare Group care homes since 2003 and has helped improve the layouts and increase the number of bedrooms to maximise the potential of the properties.

-Balmore Country House Care Home is an historic period property located within Ruddington’s conservation area and was surrounded by green belt.
+Balmore Country House Care Home is a historic period property located within Ruddington’s conservation area and was surrounded by green belt.
 When Mycare purchased the property, it had already been converted into a care home.
-At the time it was converted in the 70’s a large austere looking extension was added onto the rear of the period property to create a number of bedrooms.
+At the time it was converted in the ’70s a large austere looking extension was added onto the rear of the period property to create a number of bedrooms.

 The initial brief was to maximise the number of care bedrooms in phase 1 by extending the existing care home provision with a subsequent second phase of adding a number of assisted living flats to the site.